Posted by George Raymond on January 9, 2017

 The conference saw several discussions of the need for and barriers to cooperation between port actors.
 Mr van den Bosch of the European Federation of Inland Ports saw a lack of collaborative planning in the global container business.
 The big problem, he said, was getting firms to share data that gives them a competitive advantage.
 Mr Van Breedem said that cooperation between entities may require changes to antitrust laws.

-Two cranes transloading dry bulk goods from barge to railway wagons in the Port of Switzerland (Basel) on April 27, 2016.
+Two cranes working together to transload dry bulk freight from a barge to railway wagons in the Port of Switzerland at Basel on April 27, 2016.

 With regards to inland ports, Mr Neumann-Lezius of Kühne + Nagel said that more sharing in a port reduces intra-port competition but improves the port’s competitiveness against others.
 But collaboration may conflict with antitrust laws and customer desires for competition.